GNOME/pygobject/docs/tutorials/gtk4/introduction.rst

 .. literalinclude:: examples/extended_example.py
     :lines: 11-13

-Accordingly, the method :meth:`on_button_clicked` will be called if you click on the button.
+Accordingly, the method `on_button_clicked` will be called if you click on the button.
 In this example we are using the method to print ``Hello World`` and calling the window :meth:`Gtk.Window.close` method to close the window.